ARM-software/arm-trusted-firmware/docs/plat/arm/tc/index.rst

 - MHUv2

 The TF-A build is specified by the option `TARGET_PLATFORM` which represents the Total Compute platform number.
-The platforms support the CPU variants listed as below:

--  TC3 has support for Cortex A520, Cortex A725 and Cortex x925.
+The TC4 platform supports the following CPUs:
+   - C1-Nano
+   - C1-Pro
+   - C1-Ultra

 Boot Sequence
 -------------